 Thinking of starting a subscription service for your products?
 Ask yourself these seven questions to determine if the subscription model is a good fit for your brand.

-1. Would my product lend itself to a subscription?
+1. Would my product lend itself to a subscription service?

 Popular product categories for subscription boxes today include food, beverages, electronics, health and fitness, fashion, and beauty.
 These are all products or experiences that people consume regularly and frequently need to repurchase.
 If your business falls into one of these categories or if you notice that certain products you offer get repurchased over and over again, you’re probably a good candidate for a subscription model.